• Skip to Content

 Students wishing to graduate with a degree in English Secondary Education must complete a total of 96 credit hours in their major.
 Students must abide by the following rules:

-• Calculation of the GPA in the major: Students must earn a minimum grade C- in all C&I, EDUC, ENGL, and SPED courses applied toward English/Secondary Education Major Requirements, and minimum cumulative grade point average of 2.75.
+• Calculation of the GPA in the major: Students must earn a minimum grade C- in all C&I, EDUC, ENGL, SPED, and WRIT courses applied toward English/Secondary Education Major Requirements, and minimum cumulative grade point average of 2.75.
 If a course is repeated, all attempts will be included in the calculation of the GPA unless the course is eligible for a D/F repeat.

 • WV State Certification Requirements: